 This easy, 1.5-mile walking trail takes you past some of the largest and oldest trees in Mount Rainier National Park.
 These ancient Douglas firs, western red cedars, and western hemlocks are enormous.
 You will cross a suspension bridge and then walk on a series of boardwalk and dirt trails through the forest.

-IMPORTANT: The Grove of the Patriarchs Trail is closed due to damage to the suspension bridge from flooding.
-Get updates on the National Park Service website.
+IMPORTANT: The Grove of the Patriarchs Trail is closed due to damage to the suspension bridge from flooding, with no updates about when it is planned to reopen.
+Learn more on the National Park Service website.

 Grove of the Patriarchs Trail | Best things to do in Mount Rainier